 This is quite a specialised camera — if you don’t need that long zoom, you’ll get better elsewhere.
 However, for those who crave telephoto goodness, this is one of the most cost-effective ways to get it: a substantially cheaper proposition than a mirrorless or DSLR camera with an equivalent lens.

-Best Pocket-Sized Compact Cameras
+Best Pocket-Sized Compact Camera

 Pros: